Astrakhan Astrakhan Oblast, Russia Travel Guide

 Fewer tourists, lower prices, comfortable weather, unpredictable conditions.

-Lowest prices, snowy landscapes, extreme cold, limited activities.
+Lowest prices, snowy landscapes, severe cold, limited activities.

 Lowest prices, very hot, oppressive for urban discovery.

-Prevalent from late spring through early autumn, pack repellent.
+Prevalent from the end of spring through early autumn, pack repellent.

 Travel to Russia calls for careful attention to visa and entry procedures.
-Most foreign nationals need a visa to enter the country.
+Most foreign nationals need a visa to come into the country.
 Plan these steps well in advance of your departure.

 Tourist Visa: For leisure, sightseeing, cultural visits.
 A tourist invitation letter (visa support) from a certified Russian tour operator or registered hotel is part of the application.
 The invitation comprises a tourist voucher and a confirmation.